Genesis expects to lose $70M because of COVID-19

 Cropper was happy to announce that as of Tuesday, Genesis has acquired its own, in-house testing equipment that can analyze the samples that are collected at the drive-by stations or elsewhere.

 Previously, Genesis sent those samples to the Iowa Hygienic Lab or to a LabCorp location in Phoenix.
-Now, however, it has its own equipment and hopes to be able to run about 100 to 150 tests per day.
-Ideally, Cropper would like to see 500 tests per day.
+Now, however, it has its own equipment and hopes to be able to run about 100 to 150 tests a day.
+Ideally, Cropper would like to see 500 tests a day.

 Test kits, swabs and other material to collect samples currently are in sufficient supply, he said.